Bruin-Dev/Intelygenz/README.md

 [Papertrail](https://papertrailapp.com/) is used as a centralized system of logs, for each microservice a series of predefined searches are used, with the possibility of creating new ones and/or modifying the current ones.
 It is necessary to use the [papertrail-provisioning](ci-utils/papertrail-provisioning) tool for this purpose.

+# Testing device
+In order to create a new test ticket for a VCE the following data should be used:
+- Serial: VC05200011984
+- Client ID: 30000

+Even if the client ID is Mettel's edge is completely ours, IGZ is physically in possession of the device.
 # METRICS

 - [Prometheus](http://localhost:9090)